peter9032/peter9032.github.io/README.md

 ## Getting Started

-To enter my world of data, simply visit [https://peter9032.github.io/](https://peter9032.github.io/) in your web browser.
+To enter my world of Engineering, simply visit [https://peter9032.github.io/](https://peter9032.github.io/) in your web browser.

 If you want to run the website locally on your computer, follow these steps: